Runtime Power Management and ASPM

 A device initialized to auto by the kernel cannot be set to on by entering it into RUNTIME_PM_DENYLIST.
 Instead use RUNTIME_PM_DISABLE below.

 This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called RUNTIME_PM_DRIVER_BLACKLIST.
-1.4 and higher also recognize the old name.
+Until 1.3 it was called RUNTIME_PM_DRIVER_BLACKLIST.
+1.4 and newer also recognize the old name.

 RUNTIME_PM_DRIVER_DENYLIST="mei_me nouveau radeon"